rweichler/cylinder/README.md

 and it should appear in settings.
 You don't even have to respring!
 This allows for rapid testing.

+# WARNING

+THIS IS DEVELOPMENT SOFTWARE.
+DO NOT HOST IT IN YOUR REPO.
+[USE THE LATEST STABLE BUILD INSTEAD](http://r333d.com/repo/cylinder.php).

+# WARNING WARNING

+SERIOUSLY.
+I'M NOT KIDDING.
+DON'T DO IT.

 ## Compatible devices